Implementation of Asymptotic Preserving Discrete Velocity Methods into the Simulation Code PICLas: Introduction

 \section{Introduction}

 In recent years, a variety of gas kinetic methods allowing for efficient multiscale non-equilibrium simulations have been developed.
 Different classifications of such methods can be introduced.
-One possible classification is the division between mostly deterministic methods in Euler formulation, i.e. on a fixed grid~\cite{guo2013discrete,xu2010unified,mieussens2000discrete}, and mostly stochastic methods in Lagrange formulation, i.e. on a moving grid, which are usually also referred to as particle methods~\cite{gallis2011investigation,pfeiffer2018particlebased,fei2020unified,fei2021efficient,zhang2019particlebased,pfeiffer2019evaluation,gorji2014efficient}, with some methods combining both representations~\cite{liu2020unified}.
-Within the methods in the Euler formulation, the unified gas kinetic scheme~\cite{xu2010unified} (UGKS) and discrete unified gas kinetic scheme~\cite{guo2013discrete,guo2015discrete,guo2021progress} (DUGKS) as special forms of the discrete velocity method~\cite{mieussens2000discrete} (DVM) have made great progress in the efficient simulation of multiscale problems in recent years.
-The special feature of both methods is that they show asymptotic preserving (AP) behaviour.
-The time step size is thus not limited to the relaxation time due to the implicit treatment of the collision operator (here a Bhatnagar-Gross-Krook operator).
+One possible classification is the division between mostly deterministic methods in Euler formulation, i.e. on a fixed grid~\cite{guo2013discrete,xu2010unified,mieussens2000discrete}, and mostly stochastic methods in Lagrange formulation, i.e. on a moving grid, which are usually also referred to as particle methods~\cite{gallis2011investigation,pfeiffer2018particlebased,fei2020unified,fei2021efficient,zhang2019particlebased,pfeiffer2019evaluation,gorji2014efficient}, with some methods combining both representations~\cite{liu2020unified,yang2023discrete}.

+Among the methods with an Euler formulation, the unified gas kinetic scheme~\cite{xu2010unified} (UGKS) and discrete unified gas kinetic scheme~\cite{guo2013discrete,guo2015discrete,guo2021progress} (DUGKS) as special forms of the discrete velocity method~\cite{mieussens2000discrete} (DVM) have recently made great progress in the efficient simulation of multiscale problems.
+As a significant feature, both methods show an asymptotic preserving (AP) behaviour.
+The time step size is thus not limited to the relaxation time due to the implicit treatment of the collision operator (here a BGK operator).
 Besides, for small Knudsen numbers the behaviour of the Chapman-Enskog expansion is preserved and the methods are at least second-order accurate in both the free-molecular regime and the continuum regime.
-The implicit treatment of the collision term is realised by a Crank-Nicolson integration, which can be written down again in an explicit form by clever variable transformation, resulting in a particularly efficient method~\cite{guo2013discrete,xu2010unified}.
+The implicit treatment of the collision term is realized by a Crank-Nicolson integration, which can be written down again in an explicit form by clever variable transformation, resulting in a particularly efficient method~\cite{guo2013discrete,xu2010unified}.